projectara/greybus-spec/source/device_class/firmware.rst

-The Greybus Firmware Management Interface Backend Firmware Update Operation Request can be sent only by the AP to request an Interface, to update a specific Interface Backend Firmware package.
+The Greybus Firmware Management Interface Backend Firmware Update Operation Request can be sent only by the AP to request an Interface, to update the Interface Backend Firmware packages.

-The Interface shall update the Interface Backend Firmware package.
+The Interface shall update all the Interface Backend Firmware packages.

-If the Interface can not service the Interface Backend Firmware Update Request or if the Interface doesn't require the specified Interface Backend Firmware for its functioning, then it shall send GB_OP_INVALID in the status field of the Response header.
+If the Interface can not service the Interface Backend Firmware Update Request or if the Interface doesn't require any Interface Backend Firmware for its functioning, then it shall send GB_OP_INVALID in the status field of the Response header.

-Otherwise, the Interface shall immediately respond to this Request and start downloading the Interface Backend Firmware package from the AP.
+Otherwise, the Interface shall immediately respond to this Request and start downloading the Interface Backend Firmware packages from the AP, in any order it finds suitable.

 If the Interface is designed to use the :ref:`firmware-download-protocol` for downloading firmware packages,